Jawshoeuh/HB-EoS-ASM/mechanics/README.md

 # GenerateFloorRewritten
 This patch is a rewrite of the GenerateFloorFunction it makes a few optimizations but should make it easier to edit GenerateFloor to customize dungeon generation to be tailored to the needs of the user.<br/>

+# ExtraFloorTypes
+This patch requires Overlay36 (ExtraSpace).
+It replaces the extra Medium Large floor types 12/13/14/15 with a few custom floor types.
+Feel free to examine it and create your own custom floor types using the baseline work in the patch.<br/>

 # SnowGen9
 This patch removes the increasced speed from snow and repurposes that space to instead bolster the defense of Ice types in the damage calculation formula.<br/>